 In 2010, Charité has restructured its degree course Medicine with the introduction of the New Revised Medical Curriculum.
 In this didactively innovative program, classes don’t take place weekly but rather in modules usually consisting of four weeks, during which all classes on a particular range of topics are held – from lectures to bedside teaching.
 This novel curriculum introduces fresh instructional concepts and provides the students with training focused on the needs of medical practice.
 However, it also poses a complex challenge for planners, who now have to schedule each class individually in close coordination with the instructing clinics and institutes.

 In order to reduce the pressure on these facilities as well as the administration, a decision was reached in 2017 to introduce a suitable timetabling tool.
 To that end, Charité has been co-operating with MathPlan since December that same year.
-After a thorough requirements analysis, the MathPlan timetabling solution is now being adjusted to enable the automated scheduling of aperiodic classes alongside the periodic ones.
-This planning tool for the New Revised Medical Curriculum and other programs at Charité will be developed and rolled out until 2019.
-Thus, for the first time, there will be an automated scheduling tool to support both periodic and aperiodic timetabling.
+After a thorough requirements analysis, the MathPlan timetabling solution was adjusted to enable the automated scheduling of classes that take place only on a single date alongside reoccurring ones.
+This planning tool for the New Revised Medical Curriculum and other programs at Charité has been developed and rolled out by the end of 2019.
+Thus, for the first time, there is an automated scheduling tool to support both periodic and aperiodic timetabling.

 Learn more about the New Revised Medical Curriculum at Charité on their web pages.